Postdoctoral Research Associate at Princeton Quantum Initiative

-The Princeton Quantum Initiative seeks outstanding applicants for the inaugural year of our postdoctoral fellowship program.
+The Princeton Quantum Initiative seeks outstanding applicants for our postdoctoral fellowship program.
 These highly competitive positions will support research in quantum science and engineering across several departments throughout the university, including physics, electrical engineering, computer science, chemistry, and mechanical engineering.
 Research areas include foundational quantum science, quantum materials, devices for quantum technologies, and quantum computer science.
-Appointments will be for one year, renewable up to three years, depending on performance.
+Appointments will be for one year, renewable up to three years, depending on performance, with a highly competitive salary.
 Applicants should have a strong track record of research excellence in a related field, and should have or be approaching a PhD in a related discipline (Physics, EE, Chemistry, or Computer Science).
-Applications must be submitted online at https://www.princeton.edu/acad-positions/position/18141.
+Applications must be submitted online at https://www.princeton.edu/acad-positions/position/22181.
 Please include a CV, a brief (1-2 page) statement of research interests including faculty member(s) with whom you would want to work, and contact information for three references.
-All applications received by December 1, 2020, 11:59 EST will be fully considered.
+All applications received by October 31, 2021, 11:59 EST will be fully considered.
 This position is subject to the University's background check policy.
 We are interested in receiving applications from members of groups that have been historically underrepresented in quantum science and engineering.
 Princeton University is an equal opportunity employer/affirmative action employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.

 Princeton University is a vibrant community of scholarship and learning that stands in the nation's service and in the service of all nations.
 Chartered in 1746, Princeton is the fourth-oldest college in the United States.
 Princeton is an independent, coeducational, nondenominational institution that provides undergraduate and graduate instruction in the humanities, social sciences, natural sciences and engineering.As a world-renowned research university, Princeton seeks to achieve the highest levels of distinction in the discovery and transmission of knowledge and understanding.
 At the same time, Princeton is distinctive among research universities in its commitment to undergraduate teaching.Today, more than 1,100 faculty members instruct approximately 5,200 undergraduate students and 2,600 graduate students.
 The University's generous financial aid program ensures that talented students from all economic backgrounds can afford a Princeton education.